ZakArmstrong99/kickstarter-analysis/README.md

 To summarize the reasoning of this project, Louise wanted to get a better idea of the relationship between different theater/play Kickstarter campaign launch dates and the campaign outcomes based on their goals.
-The data used in the analysis consists of many different Kickstarter campaigns, including campaigns under the theater catergory.
-Using this anaylsis, Louis will better understand the performance of her own play's Kickstarter campaign.
+The data used in the analysis consists of many different Kickstarter campaigns, including campaigns under the theater category.
+Using this analysis, Louis will better understand the performance of her own play's Kickstarter campaign.

 ## Analysis and Challenges